 A Answers (2)

-Charles Sophy, Psychiatry, answeredPeople lie to cover up and to avoid conflicts, condemnation, reprimands, punishment, criticism, judgment, ridicules, rejection, shame and embarrassment.
+Charles Sophy, MD, Psychiatry, answeredPeople lie to cover up and to avoid conflicts, condemnation, reprimands, punishment, criticism, judgment, ridicules, rejection, shame and embarrassment.
 However, they forget that speaking the truth can set them free from the oppression, confusion and negative consequences of lies.

 Erik Fisher, Psychology, answeredThe most basic motivation for a lie is to create an alternative truth or "shell" around ourselves that misdirects from our actual truth.
 We tell lies for some of the following reasons: to avoid pain, appear as greater than we are, create or feed fear, avoid our own fears and inadequacies, undermine or usurp others, create doubt, avoid responsibility… As you can see, many of these reasons overlap and are based in a lack of integrity.

 I often tell people who come to see me that you can't grow up in France and not learn to speak some French.
 More times than not, kids are a mirror to the adults around them, within their family and their culture.
 They are like passive sponges and their actions are often just reflecting back what they see.
 I think we also have to consider that the act of lying is an aspect of the human condition, and while this may be the case, it does not mean that we cannot aspire to a higher standard and level of behavior, especially as adults.